gilpanal/hiaudio_import/README.md

 options:
   -h, --help            show this help message and exit --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                        Global log level
+                        Global log level (default: INFO) --endpoint ENDPOINT   the endpoint location of the platform (default: https://hiaudio.fr) --token-var TOKEN_VAR
-  --endpoint ENDPOINT   the endpoint location of the platform --token-var TOKEN_VAR
+                        the environment variable containing the JWT for API requests (default: JWT) --dataset-path DATASET_PATH
-                        the environment variable containing the JWT for API requests --dataset-path DATASET_PATH
+                        the main folder containing the dataset (default: None) --parent-collection PARENT_COLLECTION
-                        the main folder containing the dataset --parent-collection PARENT_COLLECTION
+                        an option collection name for everything that will be imported (default: None) --collections-pattern COLLECTIONS_PATTERN
-                        an option collection name for everything that will be imported --collections-pattern COLLECTIONS_PATTERN
+                        the pattern to find collections folders, relative to dataset root.
+Use empty string to disable collections. (default: )
-                        the pattern to find collections folders, relative to dataset root [default: no collections] --compositions-pattern COMPOSITIONS_PATTERN
+  --compositions-pattern COMPOSITIONS_PATTERN
-                        the pattern to find compositions [default: %(collection_path)s/*] --tracks-pattern TRACKS_PATTERN
+                        the pattern to find compositions (default: %(collection_path)s/*) --tracks-pattern TRACKS_PATTERN
-                        the pattern to find tracks [default: %(composition_path)s/*]
+                        the pattern to find tracks (default: %(composition_path)s/*)
 ```